cristianANV/You-Don-t-Know-JS---Espa-ol/up & going/ch2.md

 typeof a;				// "boolean"

 a = null;
-typeof a;				// "object" -- weird, bug
+typeof a;				// "object" -- raro, un bug

 a = undefined;
 typeof a;				// "undefined"